rudderlabs/rudderstack-docs/destinations/google-sheets.md

 ## Getting Started

 To enable sending data to Google Sheets, you will first need to add it as a destination to the source from which you are sending your event data.
-Once the destination is enabled, events from our SDK will start flowing to Google Sheets.
+Once the destination is enabled, events from RudderStack will start flowing to Google Sheets.

 | **Connection Mode** | **Web**       | **Mobile**    | **Server**    |
 | :------------------ | :------------ | :------------ | :------------ |